 As per our Articles of Association, the Supervisory Board supervises the policy pursued by the Managing Board and the general course of affairs in the Group.
-The Supervisory Board is made up of five members as of the date hereof, and meets at least four times a year to review and discuss, among other matters, financial and commercial results, developments in the market and developments relating to our treasury and risk management.
+The Supervisory Board is as per 2014 made up of six members and meets at least four times a year to review and discuss, among other matters, financial and commercial results, developments in the market and developments relating to our treasury and risk management.
 The risk strategy, risk appetite and risk policy for the medium and long term are discussed once a year, and the Supervisory Board approves any material changes to the risk strategy, risk appetite and risk policy.
-The Credit Committee of the Supervisory Board is authorised to decide on credit acceptance and renewal above limits as set in the Regulations for the Supervisory Board of LeasePlan Corporation NV.
+The (Credit Committee of the) Supervisory Board is authorised to decide on credit acceptance and renewal above limits as set in the Regulations for the Supervisory Board of LeasePlan Corporation NV.